Kanton-Zurich/frontend-designsystem/README.md

 ## Create archetype for external develoment or embedded application creation
 - To create a development environment archetype project for creating markup for an embedded application (Component: mdl-application) an archetype project can be created
 - Modules and atoms can be included or excluded at discretion (!)
-Caution: some modules are depending on atoms or other modules so some combination can not be created
+Caution: some modules are depending on atoms or other modules so some combinations can not be created and will lead to build errors.
-- The archetype can be found after generating in the dist folder ``dist/app_archetype`` or packed ``dist/app_archetype.zip``
+- The generated archetype can be found in the folder ``dist/app_archetype`` or as package ``dist/app_archetype.zip``

 ```bash
 npm run archetype
 ```

 ## Docker